ClickHouse/ClickHouse/docs/en/development/developer_instruction.md

 As simple code editors you can use Sublime Text or Visual Studio Code, or Kate (all of which are available on Linux).

-Just in case, it is worth mentioning that CLion creates by itself its own `build` path, it also selects by itself `debug` for build type, for configuration it uses a version of CMake that is defined in CLion and not the one installed by you, and finally CLion will use `make` to run build tasks instead of `ninja`.
+Just in case, it is worth mentioning that CLion creates `build` path on its own, it also on its own selects `debug` for build type, for configuration it uses a version of CMake that is defined in CLion and not the one installed by you, and finally CLion will use `make` to run build tasks instead of `ninja`.
 This is a normal behaviour, just keep that in mind to avoid confusion.

 # Writing Code